connectomicslab/connectomemapper3/paper/paper.md

   reproducibility and transparency of the analysis.

-The last ten years have indeed witnessed a number of technical advances and a trend towards the adoption of open research practices such as *open data* and *open methodology*, to address these challenges [@Nichols:2017] [@EglenTowardNeuroscience:2017] [@Kennedy2019].
+The last ten years have indeed witnessed a number of technical advances and a trend towards the adoption of open research practices such as *open data* and *open methodology* [@Nichols:2017] [@EglenTowardNeuroscience:2017] [@Kennedy2019].
 This has led in particular to the creation of a community standard for dataset organization, known as the Brain Imaging Data Structure (BIDS), initially designed to ease the practice of sharing raw MRI data [@GorgolewskiTheExperiments:2016].
-[@GorgolewskiBIDSMethods:2017].
-Combined with advances in software virtualization, BIDS has enabled the creation of the BIDS Apps framework which uses software container technology to encapsulate neuroimaging processing pipelines and ensures portability and reproducibility.
+Combined with advances in software virtualization, BIDS has enabled the creation of the BIDS Apps framework which uses software container technology to encapsulate neuroimaging processing pipelines and ensures portability and reproducibility [@GorgolewskiBIDSMethods:2017].
 A large ecosystem of processing pipelines supporting the mapping of connectomes has evolved around this framework, including C-PAC [@cpac:2013], NIAK [@BellecNeuroimagingNIAK:2016], fMRIPrep [@Ghosh:2018], dMRIPrep [@dmriprep:2019], QSIPREP [@CieslakQSIPrep:2020], MRtrix3_connectome [@Smith2019:BIDSApp], NDMG [@KiarAVariability:2018] PyNets [@PisnerPyNets:2020], and Micapipe [@Rodriguez:2022] which have all demonstrated their capability in addressing all the previously-mentioned challenges.
 However, none of the existing solutions provide a direct alternative to Connectome Mapper when dealing with multimodal datasets with the goal to create connectomes at multiple scales with hierarchical region grouping.

-Connectome Mapper (CMP), an open-source pipeline software with a graphical user interface, was created before the emergence of BIDS to simplify the organization and the analysis of sMRI, dMRI, and rfMRI from raw data to multi-scale structural weighted and functional connectomes [@Daducci:2012], using in a common framework a multi-scale extension of the Desikan-Killiany parcellation [@Desikan2006AnInterest], known as the Lausanne brain parcellation [@Cammoun2012:MappingMRI].
+Connectome Mapper (CMP), an open-source pipeline software with a graphical user interface, was created before the emergence of BIDS to simplify the organization, processing, and analysis of sMRI, dMRI, and rfMRI from raw data to multi-scale structural weighted and functional connectomes [@Daducci:2012], using in a common framework a multi-scale extension of the Desikan-Killiany parcellation [@Desikan2006AnInterest][@Cammoun2012:MappingMRI].
-While CMP3 derives from the two preceding versions and keeps the same philosophy, it has massively evolved over the years in terms of the underlying codebase, the tools used, and the scope of the functionality provided.
-This includes the migration to Python 3, a brand-new Lausanne parcellation scheme, the adoption of the BIDS standard for data organization, the encapsulation of the processing pipelines in software container images, continuous testing in concordance to the BIDS Apps standard, major upgrades of the diffusion and fMRI pipelines, and the current extension to electroencephalography (EEG), initiated during OHBM BrainHack 2020
+CMP3 builds up on the two preceding versions of CMP and keeps the same philosophy.
+It introduces massive improvements in terms of the underlying codebase, the tools used, and the scope of the functionality provided.
+This includes the migration to Python 3, a brand-new multi-scale parcellation scheme, the adoption of the BIDS standard for data organization, the encapsulation of the processing pipelines in software container images, continuous testing in concordance to the BIDS Apps standard, major upgrades of the diffusion and fMRI pipelines, and the current extension to electroencephalography (EEG), initiated during OHBM BrainHack 2020